Corporate Restructuring Guide

 3. Execute strategically

-Corporate downsizing also presents significant challenges, such as how many and what type of employees to lay off, as well as the timetable for it to happen.
+Other types of restructures will carry their own challenges.
+Corporate downsizing can present significant challenges, such as how many and what type of employees to lay off, and the timetable for it to happen.
 Where this is part of a merger, these decisions can impact the integration process and how the stock market values the merger.

 4. Communicate effectively